victoriacheng15/victoriacheng15.vercel.app/src/content/post/what-is-structuredclone-in-javascript.md

 ---
 draft: false
-title: What is StructuredClone in JavaScript?
+title: What is structuredClone in JavaScript?
 description: "Shallow vs. deep copy in objects: shallow copies reference, deep copies the object.
 Use reference for shallow, recursively duplicate for deep copy."
 publishDate: "2023-02-01"
 tags: [javascript]